 In a randomized controlled trial conducted by researchers at the New York State Psychiatric Institute and Columbia University College of Physicians and Surgeons, an 8-day detoxification process using low-dose oral naltrexone showed superior efficacy to the standard 15-day approach that uses an agonist taper leading to induction with extended-release naltrexone (XR-naltrexone).1

-Results from a 2014 survey found that the monthly prevalence of nonmedical prescription opioid and heroin use in the United States was 4.3 million and 435,000, respectively.2 Such estimates, along with the rising rates of opioid overdose and related deaths, highlight the urgent need for effective approaches to detoxification and relapse prevention.
+Results from a 2014 survey found that the monthly prevalence of nonmedical prescription opioid and heroin use in the United States was 4.3 million and 435,000, respectively.2 Such estimates, along with the rising rates of opioid overdose and related deaths, highlight the urgent need for effective approaches to detoxification and help for chronic relapse prevention.
+There are Medicare addiction treatment programs out there for people who need the help.
 Although the US Food and Drug Administration (FDA) has approved XR-naltrexone in injectable form for this purpose, its success is limited by the 7- to 10-day waiting period during which individuals must abstain from opioids prior to receiving the medication.

 “An 8-day detoxification process using low-dose oral naltrexone showed superior efficacy to the standard 15-day approach.“

 “This waiting period, combined with conventional methods of opioid detoxification employing agonist tapers over several days, represents a delay of 2 weeks or more before XR-naltrexone can be administered,” wrote the investigators in the present study, which was supported by grants from the National Institute on Drug Abuse (NIDA).
 Such a long delay is unrealistic in outpatient settings, however, in which greater numbers of patients are seeking treatment as inpatient detoxification beds become increasingly scarce, and the tapered approach has been linked with high relapse and attrition rates.3